Robert Johnson: Problems of biography

 Until the 2019 publication of Bruce Conforth and Gayle Dean Wardlow's biography, Up Jumped the Devil: The Real Life of Robert Johnson, little of Johnson's early life was known.
 Two marriage licenses for Johnson have been located in county records offices.
 The ages given in these certificates point to different birth dates, but Conforth and Wardlow suggest that Johnson lied about his age in order to obtain a marriage license.
 Carrie Thompson claimed that her mother, who was also Robert's mother, remembered his birth date as May 8, 1911.
 He was not listed among his mother's children in the 1910 census giving further credence to a 1911 birthdate.
 Although the 1920 census gives his age as 7, suggesting he was born in 1912 or 1913, the entry showing his attendance at Indian Creek School, in Tunica, Mississippi listed him as being 14 years old.

-Five significant dates from his career are documented: Monday, Thursday and Friday, November 23, 26, and 27, 1936, at a recording session in San Antonio, Texas; and Saturday and Sunday, June 19 and 20, 1937, at a recording session in Dallas.
+Five significant dates from his career are documented: Monday, Thursday and Friday, November 23, 26 and 27, 1936, at a recording session in San Antonio, Texas; and Saturday and Sunday, June 19 and 20, 1937, at a recording session in Dallas.
 His death certificate, discovered in 1968, lists the date and location of his death.

-Johnson's records were admired by record collectors from the time of their first release, and efforts were made to discover his biography, with virtually no success.
-A relatively full account of Johnson's brief musical career emerged in the 1960s, largely from accounts by Son House, Johnny Shines, David Honeyboy Edwards and Robert Lockwood.
-In 1961, the sleeve notes to the album King of the Delta Blues Singers included reminiscences of Don Law who had recorded Johnson in 1936.
+Record collectors admired Johnson's records from the time of their first release, and efforts were made to discover information about him, with virtually no success.
+A relatively full account of Johnson's brief musical career emerged in the 1960s, largely from accounts by Son House, Johnny Shines, David "Honeyboy" Edwards and Robert Jr. Lockwood.
+In 1961, the sleeve notes to the album King of the Delta Blues Singers included reminiscences by Don Law who had recorded Johnson in 1936.
 Law added to the mystique surrounding Johnson, representing him as very young and extraordinarily shy.

-The blues researcher Mack McCormick began researching his family background in 1972, but died in 2015 without ever publishing his findings.
+The blues researcher Mack McCormick began researching Johnson's family background in 1972, but died in 2015 without publishing his findings.
 McCormick's research eventually became as much a legend as Johnson himself.
 In 1982, McCormick permitted Peter Guralnick to publish a summary in Living Blues (1982), later reprinted in book form as Searching for Robert Johnson.
-Later research has sought to confirm this account or to add minor details.
-A revised summary acknowledging major informants was written by Stephen LaVere for the booklet accompanying Robert Johnson, The Complete Recordings box set (1990).
+Later researchers sought to confirm this account or to add minor details.
+A revised summary acknowledging major contributors was written by Stephen LaVere for the booklet accompanying Robert Johnson, The Complete Recordings box set (1990).
 The documentary film The Search for Robert Johnson contains accounts by McCormick and Wardlow of what informants have told them: long interviews of David "Honeyboy" Edwards and Johnny Shines and short interviews of surviving friends and family.
 Another film, Can't You Hear the Wind Howl?: The Life & Music of Robert Johnson, combines documentary segments with recreated scenes featuring Keb' Mo' as Johnson with narration by Danny Glover.
-Shines, Edwards and Robert Lockwood contribute interviews.
-These published biographical sketches achieve coherent narratives, partly by ignoring reminiscences and hearsay accounts which contradict or conflict with other accounts.
+Shines, Edwards and Robert Jr. Lockwood contribute interviews.
+These published biographical sketches achieve coherent narratives, partly by ignoring reminiscences and hearsay accounts which contradict or conflict with their accounts.